TimFenwick15/livingroom-data/README.md

 JavaScript
 - Trying the structure suggested by http://ozkatz.github.io/structuring-client-side-javascript-code.html

+Express
+- If you use port 80, you don't need a port in your URL but Ubuntu didn't like Express listening on port 80
+- If you give Express static a path to the static directory, you don't need the directory name in the URL

 Karma Unit Testing
 - Run $ npm i karma karma-mocha karma-chai
 - Run $ node node_modules/karma/bin/karma init my.conf.js